Lazr1026/unbrick/README.md

+# Read this!!!

+This guide is now outdated since there is a software exploit that allows unbricking without soldering!
+There is a guide for it [here](https://gbatemp.net/threads/cbhc-unbrick-guide-without-soldering.613371/).
+This will not work if you somehow deleted OSv10 (00050010-1000400A).

+### Start

 Hello and welcome to the new and improved ~~freddy fazbears pizza~~ Wii U Unbrick Guide.
 This Guide only covers the SLC (Wii U).

 Usually if you need to restore vWii NAND, there is [vWii NAND Restorer](https://gbatemp.net/threads/release-vwii-nand-restorer.560948/) (Needs backup) or [vWii Decaffenator](https://gbatemp.net/threads/vwii-decaffeinator-restore-vwii-without-a-nand-backup.566252/) (Doesn't need backup)